 - Curb-Stomp Battle: Most battle scenarios the AI tends to generate are mainly these; either you end up completely annihilating your foe in one move, or you don't even get a chance to type a second command.

 - Cute Monster Girl: A lot of the user-generated prompts involve them.
 Frequently in unwholesome contexts.

 - Cycle of Hurting: Do not insult the AI, or claim the story its generating is idiotic/stupid/dumb in any way.
 If you do, be prepared to be stuck in an infinite death loop that can only be undone by starting a new story.

 - Cyberpunk: One of the default scenario options added to the game.
-Allows you to play as a Cyborg, as a Punk, as a Cop or a Android.
+Allows you to play as a Cyborg, a Punk, a Cop or an Android.

 - Death Is Cheap: Dying doesn't cause any special effects or even end the game.
 While the AI will sometimes get stuck and refuse to generate more, entering a Do command will have you live again.

 You arrive at the inn just as nightfall comes.
 As soon as you step inside, Tanya hugs you tightly and runs over to hug you from behind.

 - The AI has a habit of repeating itself, sometimes coming across as Captain Obvious.